 Lisa graduated from the University of Colorado, Colorado Springs (UCCS) with a B.A. in psychology and from Portland State University with a master’s degree in social work (MSW).
-Her professional career has included significant work in nonprofit, community-based human service organizations.
-She enjoys gardening and bee keeping, reading, and traveling.
+Her professional career in Alaska and Oregon included significant work in nonprofit, community-based human service organizations.

 Stephan is treasurer and a volunteer for Colorado Farm to Table.
 He is also the Global Facilities Manager for Thermo Fisher Scientific and a licensed architect in Colorado and Wisconsin with over 32 years experience in Design and Project Management.
 He is the designer of multiple custom homes in Wisconsin, Oregon and Colorado.

 Stephan is an avid skier and a beginning fly fisherman and mountain biker.